From hackers sitting together to a $20 billion valuations, this is a new work environment

 The idea of standard 8 hours sitting in the office may have been to ensure that people work together, get a sense of team, feel supportive and safe, communicate and interact with each other to get things done.

-While this standard way of working is essential for many traditional businesses, it was not a very normal way of working for the new line of businesses that from the start came with a big claim of being disruptive.
+While this standard way of working is essential for many traditional businesses, it was not a very normal way of working for the new line of businesses that form the start came with a big claim of being disruptive.

 The idea of going to the same office year in year out was not very appealing which led to tech giants like Google, Apple, and Facebook come in and disrupted the norm of an ‘office’.
-What they offered was not just a funky and cool looking interior but the whole new way of working in a modern work environment built for purpose regardless of people wanted to stay in-door or go outside and work.
+What they offered was not just a funky and cool-looking interior but the whole new way of working in a modern work environment built for purpose regardless of people wanted to stay in-door or go outside and work.

 “COVID-19 forced us to re-think working and more importantly how do we get this done safetly while working from anywhere“.
 Nadeem Amin